 Nonylphenol (NP) is generally a mixture of various isomers, predominantly para-substituted nonylphenol (CASRN 84852-15-3), 4-nonylphenol (CASRN 104-40-5), and nonylphenol (CASRN 25154-52-3), with small amounts of ortho-substituted nonylphenol (CASRN 136-83-4), and traces of 2,4-dinonylphenol (CASRN 84962-08-3).
 There may be additional isomers representing the numerous branched structures within the nonyl group.
-As the US EPA alternatives assessment5 evaluated the branched isomer of NPE, this assessment will evaluate the branched form (CASRN 84852-15-3) of NP (the degradation product of concern for that form of NPE).
+As the USEPA alternatives assessment 5 evaluated the branched isomer of NPE, this assessment will evaluate the branched form (CASRN 84852-15-3) of NP (the degradation product of concern for that form of NPE).

-1. Reactant in surfactant manufacturing for cleaning products combination of Very High Persistence, Very High Aquatic Toxicity, and High Endocrine Disruption.
+1. Reactant in surfactant manufacturing for cleaning products

+Green Screen Rating: Nonylphenol was assigned a Draft Benchmark Score of 1 based on GreenScreen benchmark classifications 1a, 1c, and 1e.
+Classification 1a - PBT - is met by the Very High value for Persistence combined with the High value for Endocrine Disruption.
+Classification 1c - vPT - is met by a combination of Very High Persistence, Very High Aquatic Toxicity, and High Endocrine Disruption.
 Classification 1e - High T - is met by the High Endocrine Disruption score.
 Despite some data gaps, a Draft Benchmark Score of 1 may be assigned based on as few as one endpoint, as is the case with nonylphenol.
 As NP is being evaluated as a transformation product of NPE, NPE is also assigned a Draft Benchmark Score of 1.